Jordanian Lamb Mansaf

 What is Mansaf?

 Mansaf is a traditional Arab dish made across the Middle East.
 When talking about the history of Mansaf, it is agreed that the dish originated in Jordan.
 It's considered their national dish.
-Mansaf consists of meat cooked with basmati rice or bulgur wheat, yoghurt and spices.
-The dish is finished with an array of nuts like pistachio, pine nuts, cashews, walnuts and almonds.
-The sauce, or 'jameed' coats the meat and served with the meat.
-There is often excess jameed that is served alongside the mansaf for guests to add as they wish.
+Mansaf consists of meat cooked with basmati rice or bulgur wheat, jameed, a special fermented yoghurt product, yoghurt and spices.
+The dish is finished with an array of nuts and herbs.

 Why it works?